Our Strategy for 2018-2023

 - Transforming our brand so that everyone with dual sensory loss, regardless of their degree of impairment, knows that Deafblind UK is relevant and has something to offer them and their families

-4. Further developing and engaging our people
+Objective 4 - Further develop and engage our people

-We want to be an organisation who is consistently described by its employees and volunteers as a great place to be and whose values are embodied in everything we do.
+We want to be an organisation which is consistently described by its employees and volunteers as a great place to be and whose values are embodied in everything we do.
 We aim to be an employer of choice in the social care sector.

 We will do this by:

-5. Securing Deafblind UK as a sustainable organisation
+Objective 5 - Secure Deafblind UK as a sustainable organisation

 We will do this by: